Research Supervisor Details

 School of Clinical Dentistry

-The Group takes a multidisciplinary approach to investigating a range of biological problems ranging form basic biology to prototype translational projects.
+My Group takes a multidisciplinary approach to investigating a range of biological problems ranging from basic biology to prototype translational projects.
 There are several areas of research within the group which centres around the study of human pathogens with an overall aim at understanding microbial disease processes and exploiting the knowledge we generate for translational purposes wherever possible.

-The group employ a variety of genetic and biochemical techniques while in collaboration with colleagues in the Department of Chemical and Process Engineering and Molecular Biology and Biotechnology (MBB) we also apply a range of biophysical, biochemical and proteomic techniques to answer key questions within our areas of interest.
+The group employ a variety of genetic and biochemical techniques while in collaboration with colleagues in the faculty of Medicine, faculty of Science and Faculty of Engineering to answer key questions within our areas of interest.

 Dr Vitor de Carvalho Moreno das Neves